dheeraj2804/Business-Meeting-Summary-Generation/README.md

-# Real-Time-Emotion-Detection-from-Text
+# Business Meeting Summary Generation
 Project By-
-Atul Kumar Nayak,
+A Dheeraj Reddy,
-A Rohan,
+A Chinmaye,
-G Kausthub Rao
+D Saketh Reddy,
+Mohammed Irfan

 ***Change the branch to "master" for all the codes.***